TaimurAyaz/PaginationManager/README.md

 ```
 import PaginationManager
 ```

-Usage is fairly simple.
+####Declaration
 You need to create a `PaginationManager` property (you need a strong reference):
 ```
 var paginationManager: PaginationManager?
 ```

-Then initialize it with the appropriate `scrollView` and `direction`, and then assign the delegate:
+####Initialization
+`PaginationManager` provides two initializers:

+--

+`init(scrollView:direction:thresholdType:)`

+* `scrollView`
+The scrollView for the pagination manager

+* `direction`
+The direction of the scrollView

+* `thresholdType`
+The thresholdType for the pagination manager.
+This has a default value of `.constant(value: PaginationManagerConstantThresholdScreenDimension)`.
+See `Types of threshold` below.

+Use the first initializer if you want to hook into the `scrollView`'s delegate methods.
+This will set the `PaginationManager` as the delegate of the `scrollView` and pass the delegate methods to the original delegate.

+--

+`init(direction:thresholdType:)`

+* `direction`
+The direction of the scrollView

+* `thresholdType`
+The thresholdType for the pagination manager.
+This has a default value of `.constant(value: PaginationManagerConstantThresholdScreenDimension)`.
+See `Types of threshold` below.

+If you use the this initializer, you need to explicitly call `scrollViewDidScroll:` on the `PaginationManager` at your `scrollView`'s `scrollViewDidScroll:` delegate callback.

+####Delegation

+You also need to assign the delegate of the `PaginationManager`, like so:
 ```
-paginationManager = PaginationManager(scrollView: tableView, direction: .vertical)
 paginationManager?.delegate = self
 ```

-You also need to implement the `PaginationManagerDelegate` method:
+Also make sure to conform to the `PaginationManagerDelegate`:
 ```
 func paginationManagerDidExceedThreshold(manager: PaginationManager, threshold: CGFloat, reset: PaginationManagerResetBlock)
 ```